sbabic/swupdate/doc/source/sw-description.rst

 They are copied into a temporary directory before execution and their name must be unique inside the same cpio archive.

 If no type is given, SWUpdate default to "lua".
+Please note that running a shell script opens a set of different security issues, check also chapter "Best practise".

 Lua
 ...